nikita-volkov/nikita-volkov.github.io/_posts/2014-06-28-stm-containers.md

 ### Insertion Benchmark

-This one compares the performance of a single-threaded insertion of a `100 000` of different libraries.
+This one compares the performance of a single-threaded insertion of a `100 000` rows by various libraries.
 It contains 5 subjects:

 1. _STM Containers/focus-based._ Insertion done using the `focus` function.
 1. _STM Containers/specialized._ The specialized `insert` function.